The New Zealand 'All Black' Haka - The Great War Dance and Sporting Spectacle

 A Brief Guide To The Basics Of Rugby Union

-For those who live in parts of the world where rugby is not so widely played, a very brief guide will now be presented.
+For those who live in parts of the world where rugby is not so widely played, there now follows a very brief guide to the game.
 Rugby is a team sport which exists in two distinct codes known as 'Union' and 'League'.
-Rugby Union was, until the 1990s, an amateur sport and Rugby League was the professional version, with significant differences in the rules.
-However since 1995, Rugby Union has become a professional sport at the highest level, and this is the more widely popular of the two codes.
+Rugby Union was, until as recently as the 1990s, an amateur sport, and Rugby League was the professional version, with quite significant differences in the rules.
+However since 1995, Rugby Union has become a professional sport at the highest level, and this is the more widely popular of the codes.

 The game of rugby union is played over 80 minutes between two teams of 15 players.
 It has more in common with American Football than it does with Association Football (Soccer) in that players can handle the ball and passing of the ball through the hands is the main method of progression on the field of play.
-A gain in territory can also be achieved by kicking the ball, but the most typical manner of advance is by running with the ball in hand.
-Play is much more broken than in American football with fewer set-pieces, but the most important difference between Rugby Union and American Football is surely that in rugby the ball cannot be thrown forward - it has to be passed backward.
-This makes progression up the field of play towards the opposition goal line somewhat more difficult than in related ball games, so strategy and tactics and fluid passing movements between the players are critical.
+A gain in territory can also be achieved by kicking the ball forward, but the most typical manner of advance is by running with the ball in hand.
+Play is much more broken than in American football with fewer set-pieces, but the most important difference between Rugby Union and American Football is surely that in rugby the ball can only be passed backward.
+It is against the rules to throw it forward.
+This of course makes progression up the field of play towards the opposition goal line somewhat more difficult than in related ball games, so strategy and tactics and fluid passing movements between the players are critical.
 Points are scored by carrying the ball over the goal line and touching down, or by kicking the ball between the goal posts.
 Carrying the ball over the goal line is called a 'try' and tries are worth 5 points.
 Kicks through the goal may be worth 3 points for penalties and drop goals (a kick during active play) or just 2 points for a conversion (a free kick at goal awarded after scoring a try).
 Any player in possession of the ball can be tackled by the opposition, and once brought to the ground, the ball must be released.
 And tackling is extremely aggressive as befits one of the toughest sports in the world.

 The video is a compilation of tries scored by New Zealand, and some other action in matches involving the All Blacks during the year 2010, as well as some archive still photography.
 Although these are only highlights, the video footage amply demonstrates the key aspects of try scoring - slick passing moves in which the ball is passed backwards whilst running forwards, tough tackling, and touchdowns over the goal line.
 Opposition teams in this compilation include Australia, Scotland, England, South Africa, Wales and Ireland.
 The video is by antipodean0